 Is an all White Pomeranian Dog a Rarity ?

 Ice White Pomeranians can be considered rare.
 Quality White Pomeranians are usually very expensive owing to high demand.
 The most common Pom scam involves advertising white Pomeranian puppies, usually a female pup or pups, which do not exist.
 Breeders receive many enquiries for a Pomeranian white puppy.

-A little extra time is required in a grooming regime for a White Pomeranian.
+A little extra time is required in a grooming regime for an Ice White Pomeranian.
 Special shampoos may be needed to keep the coat a sparkly ice white and tear staining is often a problem with the White Pom.